shravya0805/Library-Management-System/README.md

 # charity website
-This website is created using HTML,CSS,JavaScript.This website is used for making donations for providing education,food supply,pure water for poor.
+This website is created using HTML,CSS,JavaScript.
+This is the crowdfunding community connecting nonprofits,donors and companies .This website is used for making donations for providing education,food supply,pure water for poor.